digital-asset/daml/docs/source/daml/reference/structure.rst

 :ref:`choice arguments <daml-ref-choice-arguments>`
     ``with`` keyword

     If you start your choice with ``choice`` and include a ``Party`` as a parameter, you can make that ``Party`` the ``controller`` of the choice.
 This is a feature called "flexible controllers", and it means you don't have to specify the controller when you create the contract - you can specify it when you exercise the choice.
-The ``Party`` still needs to be a parameter to the contract as well, so that they can be added as an observer.
+To exercise a choice, the party needs to be a signatory or an observer of the contract and must be explicitly declared as such.

 :ref:`a choice body <daml-ref-choice-body>`
     After ``do`` keyword